 Besides being a pioneering program in the field, our current instructors are nationally certified, experienced interpreters or skilled native users of American Sign Language who remain actively involved in the Deaf community.

 You'll start with our sign language courses and then apply to officially enter the Interpreter Training Program.
 Once in the program, you'll learn more about the profession of interpreting.
-You'll also with expand your learning and experience outside the classroom in a variety of ways, including doing real-world interpreting at the college and other sites throughout the community, as well through optional participation in the the ASL-Deaf Connection student club.
+You'll also with expand your learning and experience outside the classroom in a variety of ways, including doing real-world interpreting at the college and other sites throughout the community, as well through optional participation in the the ASL Club, our sign language student club.

 The interpreting profession requires a unique set of skills and abilities.
 You must be able to process information in two languages, maintain proper ethics and confidentiality, and undertake continual learning to keep up with industry trends.
-But in return, you’ll be helping individuals access a broad range of services.
+But in return, you’ll gain an engaging and rewarding career.